 Specifies a number of Linux, Mac, or Windows endpoints that have a version of Index deployed on the endpoint that does not match the version of the solution that is imported on the server.
 You need to deploy the Index package to those endpoints.

-You must customize Index configuration settings, using the Distribute Tanium Endpoint Index Config, Distribute Tanium Endpoint Index Config For Linux, or Distribute Tanium Endpoint Index Config For Mac packages.
+Customize Index configuration settings with the Distribute Tanium Endpoint Index Config, Distribute Tanium Endpoint Index Config For Linux, or Distribute Tanium Endpoint Index Config For Mac packages.
 The default packages contain a sample configuration file to use as a temple to customize the Index settings to your environment.